-CF7A use several in and off page bots traps and an auto-learning mechanism based on a statistical “Bayesian” spam filter called b8.
+To do this we use different in and off page bots traps and an auto-learning mechanism based on a statistical “Bayesian” spam filter called B8.

 Advanced – CF7A needs to parse the input message field of your form to analyze properly the email content with its dictionary.